Introduction to Spanning-Tree

 • FF:FF:FF:FF:FF:FF is larger than 00:00:00:00:00:00

-IPv4 addresses are also often used as tiebreakers, where the higher or lower IP address “wins”.
-This is more readily understandable because IPv4 uses the dotted decimal format, which we as humans are more familiar with.
+IPv4 addresses are also often used as tiebreakers in the functionality of some Layer 3 protocols, where the higher or lower IP address “wins”.
+Such a mechanism is more readily understandable because IPv4 uses the dotted decimal format, which we as humans are more familiar with.

 I hope this has been helpful!